 Friends of this site might remember this one.
-While it was published less than a month ago, today being Veterans Day here in the States, it felt like a good time to put it back on top of the list.
+Today being Veterans Day here in the States, it felt like a good time to put it back on top of the list.
 It is Veterans Day, the day when we acknowledge those who have fought and even died for our freedoms to be restored.
 Concerning that, what else needs to be said?

 In all of the craziness that’s going down in our world, between the hurricanes and fires and mass shootings and the National Anthem protests and so much more, it’s no wonder that we sometimes forget that we’re a nation at war.
 Not only are we a nation at war, but we’re a nation at many wars.
 No, we may only be at war in one place, Afghanistan–I think that’s the only place we’re fighting a declared war right now–but we have men and women in battle in various locations around the globe.
 I think those people would agree with me when I say that, whether war has been declared or not. if you’re in an armed military situation and there’s a chance you might get killed, it’s war.

 And we forget, don’t we?
 When was the last time you thought about the war or any of the other grave situations our fighting men and women are currently in?
 I’ll admit, for me it has been a while.
 The notion of war has become an abstract concept for me.
 If you ask me if we’re at war, I know the answer.
 Still, the fact that we are at war is just out there, floating, just lightly tethered.
 It’s not unlike the planes flying off to fight another war in Bradbury’s Fahrenheit 451.

 And that’s cool.
 If we were asked if it’s better to be at war and forget that we are or to be at war and be reminded of it regularly, without thinking, I’d say a good many of us would choose the forgetting.
 And I’d be all for forgetting about war…if it wasn’t for those fighting men and women.